iest/Eysys-Front-End-Guidelines/Eysys Front-End Guidelines.md

 # Eysys Front-End Coding Guidelines
 *Last updated - 10/12/12*
-We currently write CSS in [less](www.lesscss.org), vanilla javascript, and typically write [jade](http://jade-lang.com) that compiles to HTML and scala/japid/whatever java template language we're working on today.
+We currently write CSS in [LESS](www.lesscss.org), vanilla javascript, and typically write [jade](http://jade-lang.com) that compiles to HTML/rythm.
 This document has been written to keep track of the way we write our front-end code, to keep it as consistent as possible between developers & designers.

 ### LESS
-We currently use less because it's quick to learn, and is pretty much vanilla CSS with mixins and variables.
+We currently use LESS because it's quick to learn, and is pretty much vanilla CSS with mixins and variables.

 #### Units
 Pixel-perfect designs no longer exist.
 We design for *The Web*, which means that our designs are going to be viewed on an infinite number of screen sizes with an infinite number of pixel densities.
 With that in mind: